 HAL HODGES TRIBBLE, AIA (1942-)

 Tribble was born in Charlotte.
 He went into the Army right out of high school and served as a paratrooper.
 On the GI Bill, he received a BA in Architecture from the NCSU School of Design in 1968 where he worked 20 hours a week for Dean Henry Kamphoefner.
 During NCSU, he interned with J. N. Pease and with Charles Sappenfield.
 He worked for Hayes Howell in Southern Pines, Dellinger and Lee in Charlotte, MWM Architects in Charlotte, Wilkerson Architects in Charlotte, Harry Wolf, and Peterson Associates.
 He started Hal Tribble Architects in 1980.
 Tribble earned a MS of Architecture from UNC-Charlotte's School of Architecture in 1993.

-1985 - The Brian O'Leary HouseFigure Eight Island, Wilmington.
+1985 - The Brian O'Leary House, Figure Eight Island, Wilmington NC.
 Built by A. F. Lee and Son.
+Renovated in 2012.
 Photo by Jerry Blow.
-Renovated in 2012.

 1986 - The Vickie Sutton Residence, 202 Galey Ridge, Cramerton NC.
 Includes a guest house in back.
 Located at Cramer Mountain Country Club.
 Was renovated by another architect who eliminated the two-story window in the living room.
 Sold in 2014 to Misty K. Ritchie and Louis W. Morano Jr., who did a restoration.
 Sold in 2022 to Andrea H. and Thomas E Crowley III.
 Bottom three photos by Joann Sieberg Baker.

-1989 - The Brian and Judy South Residence, 7 Bess Court (formerly 7 Clematis Lane), Durham.
+1989 - The Brian and Judy South Residence, 7 Bess Court (formerly 7 Clematis Lane), Durham NC.
 Designed in partnership with Roman Kolodij Architect.
 Ten acres.
 Sold in 1992 to Celeste Geagan.
 Sold in 1998 to Guido and Amy Gutter.
 Sold in 2006 to Ramesh Gupta.
 4227 square feet.
 Has been renovated.
 Model photos by David Ramsey Photography.

-Sources include: Hal Tribble, Ray Bouldin Jr., Charlotte Business Journal.
+Sources include: Hal Tribble; Ray Bouldin Jr.; Charlotte Business Journal.